eclipse-threadx/guix/test/README.md

 ### Types of Test Cases

 1. **Test case with output:**
-- In the test code, after each test point, a specified area of the GUIX canvas is saved to a binary file named `<test_name>.bin`.
+- In the generation mode, after each test point, a specified area of the GUIX canvas is saved to a binary file named `<test_name>.bin`.
 - A checksum value, calculated based on the cavans data, is saved to a file named `<test_name>.checksum`.
 - The binary file is mainly used for checking the correctness of the test case visually.
 - The checksum file enables faster verification during tests by comparing expected and actual checksum values.